 While Maple Month extends all the way through March, many local maple syrup producers celebrate in earnest on Maple Weekend.
 This includes the iconic Fadden’s General Store & Maple Sugarhouse in North Woodstock, NH, family owned and operated since 1896.

 Over the years, Fadden’s has garnered many “Best Of” blue ribbons and trophies for its maple syrup.
 Walking through the general store, with its old floorboards, vintage photos, and maple-themed products, is like taking a step back into NH’s history.
-Expect taxidermy moose, heaping piles of kettle corn coated in maple syrup, and fanciful souvenirs, as well as a friendly pup eager for a few scratches before you take you maple tour.
+Expect a taxidermy moose, heaping piles of kettle corn coated in maple syrup, and fanciful souvenirs, as well as a friendly pup eager for a few scratches before you take you maple tour.

 During Maple Weekend, visitors will learn how tree sap becomes maple syrup and also sample some exclusive Maple Weekend treats.
-Sugar on Snow, maple cotton candy, and plenty of syrup tastings make this North Woodstock stop well worth the trip.
+Sugar on snow, maple cotton candy, and plenty of syrup tastings make this North Woodstock stop well worth the trip.
 The general store in North Woodstock is open 7 days a week for all your favorite maple needs.

 Fadden's General Store Interior

-(Photo Credit: Colleen Eliason)
+Photo Credit: Colleen Eliason

-THE ROCKS (Bethlehem, NH)
+FOREST SOCIETY NORTH AT THE ROCKS (Bethlehem, NH)

 FULLER'S SUGARHOUSE (Jefferson & Lancaster, NH)